ng-eric/Exa_CTF/How to Play/Step 2 - How to Login to CTF.md

 	![](../Images/exabeam.png)

 2. On the front page, scroll down and click on 'Advanced Analytics' button.
+[Note]
+Team 1, Team 2 and Team 3 will be using the Advanced Analytics 1 Team 4 and Team 5 will be using the Advanced Analytics 2

 	![](../Images/aa_button.png)